heig-vd-dai-course/heig-vd-dai-course/11-smtp-and-telnet/COURSE_MATERIAL.md

 about the protocols and the security issues.
 This is why many companies use third-party email services such as Google or Microsoft 365.

-In this course, we will use a simple SMTP server with a Web interface to send emails.
+In this course, we will use what is called a mock server.
+A mock server imitates the functionalities of a real server for testing purposes.
+In this case, we will use a simple SMTP server with a Web interface to send and check emails.
 This SMTP server is called MailHog and can be run with Docker:
 <https://github.com/mailhog/MailHog>.

 > **Warning**